 For some, it may have been an elementary-school classmate, in the desk next to them one day and then, after becoming sick, never returning to school again.

-For 7-year-old Linn Ann Elston growing up in Tulsa, it was the 3-year-old little sister she adored, Susan.
+For 7-year-old Linn Ann Elston growing up in Oklahoma, it was the 3-year-old little sister she adored, Susan.
 And it began one day when the family noticed a sore on the inside of her leg.

 It kept growing larger and Susan’s limp grew more noticeable.

 “It was cancer of the blood which at the time was far worse than even polio,” Linn Ann says.
 “Polio could be treated but cancer was a death knell.
-And even though leukemia wasn’t contagious, people in our neighborhood didn’t know any better.
+And even though leukemia wasn’t contagious, some people in our neighborhood didn’t know any better.

 In August of 1960, chemotherapy was available but treatment protocols had not yet led to permanent cures.
 Linn Ann remembers Susan gaining and losing weight from the treatments so much her parents, both schoolteachers, had to frequently buy her new clothes.